bodgedbutworks/Lsim/README.md

 * Hold right mouse button: Orbit around point of interest
 * Hold middle mouse button: Move point of interest

-##### General
+#### General
 * Scale is 1cm/px
-* Backups are automatically created in save/autobackups/ upon program start, so if you (or a bug) messed something up, check older versions there
+* Backups are automatically created in save/autobackups/ upon program start, so if you (or a bug) messed something up, check for older versions there

-##### Environment format generation
+#### Environment models generation
-* CAD (e.g. CATIA): Model should be roughly centered around vertical axis
+* CAD (e.g. CATIA): Model should roughly be centered around the vertical axis
 * Tesselate CAD model with 0.5 Millimeters allowed deviation
 * Converter (e.g. Cinema4D): Import .stl with scale 1 Millimeter
 * Export as .obj with scale 10 Millimeters and inverted Y-axis